Review for Zack Snyder's Justice League

 Inline Image

 Yet even that isn’t enough to distract you from how weak the final film was, the out of place, Marvel style quippery, the thin villains, the lack of characterisation, the dodgy effects, and the plethora of utterly stupid moments.
 Then last year, it came out that the creator of three of my favourite TV series... is a bit of a dick; something that might explain the lack of decent characterisation at least in a couple of respects.
-But even before this, fans were clamouring for the ‘Snyder Cut’, the same kind of vocal representation that ironically got the Serenity movie made once upon a time.
+But even before this, fans were clamouring for the ‘Snyder Cut’, ironically the same kind of vocal representation that got the Serenity movie made once upon a time.
 Earlier this year, those pleas were answered when Zack Snyder’s Justice League was released to streaming, and subsequently to home video.
 The most important thing is that damned moustache is not even an issue.
 Much of the original footage has been restored, and given how much Whedon reshot, there is a whole lot here that is new to fans, and given that the film is now twice the length, at just over 4 hours, I feel justified in expecting a different experience.

 Inline Image